hsayedi/Satellite-Data-Server/README.md

 ## Run the Application

+Note: You may have to change some hard-coded references in map_interface/index.js in lines 256 and 263 to point to the vector and raster files in data/ directory.

 1) Run the backend server.
 Navigate to src/main/java/SatelliteDataServer.java and run.

 2) Start the node server.
 Navigate to map_interface/ directory.
 In terminal, run ```npm start``` to start the server.